rocking-e/dotfiles/README.md

 It isn't required to have age installed on all systems where your dot files are deployed.
 It only needs to be install on one system so you can use the `age-keygen` command.

+## Setup for New Mac

+There are a couple of "chicken and egg" problems.
+To install `chezmoi` and apply the dotfiles repository you have to have the PAT so you can log in.
+And since the `Brewfile` is in this repository you can't do `brew bundle install` to get Bitwarden installed to get the token.
+So you have to use the web vault.
+And that requires the Yubikey be setup.

 ## References